sgnswb/myburger.github.io/README.md

 Support mobile device.

+available for user upload their detail to finish order.

+add authentication for user to login to make order.

 ## Upcoming Feature:

-available for user upload their detail to finish order.

-authentication will add to project soon...

-Later will deploy to web, current please try to run it in local.
+UI improvement

+react lazy loading